PrashamPaliwal/Railway-Management-System/README.md

 - **Train Management**: Add new trains, assign routes, and manage journeys.
 - **Reservation System**: Search and select trains based on routes and dates.
 - **Data Handling**: File-based storage for states, cities, stations, routes, and train details.
-- **Rollback & Updates**: Designed with mechanisms to update train data safely.

 ---